 Try Our Plunge Pool Cost Calculator ➔What Permits Are Needed for Plunge Pools in NSW?

-To install a plunge pool in Newcastle or anywhere in NSW, you’ll need:
+To install a plunge pool in Newcastle or anywhere in NSW, the permits you’ll need are:

 - Development approval or a complying development certificate.
 According to the City of Newcastle’s Swimming Pool Requirements, all pool owners must ensure their pool is registered, approved, and compliant with safety and fencing regulations before installation begins.